Measurement of $e^{+}e^{-}\to\phi\pi^{+}\pi^{-}$ cross sections at center-of-mass energies from 2.00 to 3.08 GeV: Conclusion

 \section{\boldmath Conclusion}

-In summary, the cross sections of the \process process is measured using data samples collected with the BESIII detector at 22 c.m. energies from 2.00 GeV to 3.08 GeV.
+In summary, the cross sections of the \process process are measured using data samples collected with the BESIII detector at 22 center-of-mass energies from 2.00 GeV to 3.08 GeV.
 The measured cross section is consistent with previous results from the \babar~\cite{renew}, Belle~\cite{confirmed:2} and BESIII~\cite{LiuF} experiments, but with improved precision.